Dana-Ferguson/time_machine/README.md

 There is a C# project that converts the NodaTime db into pieces (not included in this repository).

-I'm thinking that JS/VM specific functions will be VM by default, and I'm thinking we can use transformers to use the JS specific versions so the import's will be consistent between projects.
+I'm thinking that JS/VM specific functions will function via conditional imports, but will be VM by default for right now.

+The goal is to get a fairly complete usable working prototype.
+CLDR and non-Gregorian/Julian calendar systems (see: lib/src/calendar_system.dart) are being pushed back until all applicable unit tests are ported.
 I'm hoping to hit a release candidate about the time Dart 2 comes out (Jun 15th... or much later this year?).
-I'm working on getting everything ready, except CLDR, and only the Gregorian and Julian calendar systems.
-See: lib/src/calendar_system.dart
-The goal is to get a fairly complete usable working prototype.
-Afterwards we will get back to CLDR and the other calendar systems.